-More generally, any note behaves like a dominant degree, since any note can always be thought as the fifth above a tonic, i.e. its harmonics can always be considered secondary harmonics.
-The same applies to the triads as well: every triad, especially if major, has the tendency to fall on the fifth below its root through a progression of the type V-I. The motion V-I, that will be discussed in chapter 15, is the strongest progression that it's possible to make by using two triads only.
+Any note behaves to some extent like a dominant degree, since any note can always be thought as the fifth above a tonic, i.e. its harmonics can always be considered secondary harmonics.
+Thus, any note has the tendency to fall on the fifth below, and then also every major triad.

-Being the most incisive connection to I, the progression V-I reinforce the listener's perception of I as the tonic triad.
-Therefore, it is the most adopted device for introducing in the music a new tonic triad, that is, a new tonality.
 A change of the tonality in the middle of a piece is called a modulation.
-The modulations, that will be deepened in chapter 16, are of very frequent usage in the common practice music, especially the Romantic period.
+The modulations, that will be discussed in chapter 16, are of very frequent usage in the common practice music, especially the Romantic period.
 Since a change of the tonality corresponds to the adoption of a different diatonic scale, a different key signature is required.

-The key signature comprehends the set of accidentals which are incorporated in the diatonic scale that is used in a piece of tonal music.
-The couples of (major and minor) tonalities that have in common the same diatonic scale (e.g., C major and A minor), therefore, have identical key signatures.
-Such couples are sometimes called "twins tonalities"; in particular, the minor tonality is called parallel minor or relative minor of the major tonality (and, vice-versa, the major tonality is called parallel major or relative major of the minor tonality).
-By looking at the key signature, thus, it's impossible to understand if either the major or the minor tonality is used, and the analysis of the score is needed.
+The key signature comprehends the set of accidentals which are incorporated in the diatonic scale that is used in a piece of tonal music, except for the case of the C diatonic scale.
+The couples of major and minor tonalities that have in common the same diatonic scale, therefore, have identical key signatures, and the minor tonality is called relative minor of the major tonality.
+Vice-versa, the major tonality is called relative major of the minor tonality.
+By looking at the key signature, consequently, it's impossible to understand if either a major or minor tonality is used, and the examination of the score is needed.